labgrid-project/labgrid/doc/configuration.rst

 ++++++++
 An :any:`HIDRelay` resource describes a single output of an HID protocol based USB relays.
-It currently supports the widely used *dcttech USBRelay*.
+It currently supports the widely used *dcttech USBRelay* and *lctech LCUS*

 .. code-block:: yaml